-Total assets of the Company stood at P74.89 Billion, a growth of 6% from

-P70.65 Billion in 2012.
-Cash and cash equivalents decreased by P4.8 Billion mainly due to the payment of P2.0 Billion bonds payable that matured in June 2013 and capital expenditures for new and ongoing projects.
-Receivables (current and noncurrent net) increased by 13% or P567 Million due substantially to higher level of installment contracts receivables.
+at ₽74.89 assets of Company stood Billion, a growth from Total the ₽70.65 Billion in 2012.
+Cash and cash equivalents decreased by ₽4.8 Billion mainly due to the payment of \$\mathbb{P}2.0\$ Billion bonds payable that matured in June 2013 and capital expenditures for new and ongoing Receivables (current and noncurrent increased net) ₽567 Million due substantially to higher level of installment contracts receivables.

-Subdivision land, condominium and residential units for sale grew by 9% due to higher level of capital expenditures for new and ongoing projects under the Residential division while other current assets rose by 37% due to restricted cash held in escrow for the acquisition of several land properties amounting to P930 Million.
+Subdivision land, condominium and residential units for sale grew by 9% due to higher level of capital expenditures for new and ongoing projects under the Residential division while other current assets rose by 37% due to restricted cash held in escrow for the acquisition of several land properties amounting to \$\mathbb{P}930\$ Million.